zichdan/digital-mvc/README.md

-# Power-Hacks-Nigeria.
+# Waste Management System In Nigeria.
-This is a power learn project hackathon test requirement for testing pull request.
+This is a power learn project final year project.